-When Can I File a Personal Injury Claim?
+When Can I File a Personal Injury Case?

 You might be wondering when you’re able to file a claim.
 After all, you wouldn’t want to waste your time if it was already too late.
-Generally speaking, most states have a statute of limitations that limits the amount of time in which you’re allowed to file a claim.
+Generally speaking, most states have a statute of limitations that limits the amount of time in which you’re allowed to file a legal case.

 Will My Pre-Existing Condition Affect My Case?